usnistgov/fipy/en/remove_old_deprecations/_sources/ADMINISTRATA.rst.txt

 The `conda-lock <https://github.com/conda/conda-lock>`_ lockfiles in :file:`environments/locks/` can be updated with::

-    $ for solver in petsc pysparse scipy trilinos do
+    $ for solver in petsc scipy trilinos do
         conda-lock lock \
           --file environments/${solver}-environment.yml \